polakowo/plnx-grabber/README.md

 ### Update row of pairs

-To constantly collect the most recent records, use `Grabber.ring()`
+To constantly collect the most recent records for a row of pairs, use `Grabber.ring()`

 Keep updating a row of pairs every 60 sec:
 ```python